Neroli (album)

 Conceived as a single piece, Eno describes this in the liner notes as fulfilling his ambient prescription: "to reward attention, but not so strict as to demand it".
 Single notes resonate throughout the piece in a seemingly random but harmonic pattern that shifts quietly for close to an hour.
-The piece's calming nature is typical of Eno’s distinctive "discreet music,” premiered with the eponymous 1975 composition that has been implemented in some maternity wards to instill a sense of calm and enhance the organic nature of childbirth.
-(According to the notes accompanying the CD, Eno intended to release a longer version of "Discreet Music" for just that purpose.)
+The piece's calming nature is typical of Eno's distinctive "discreet music", premiered with the eponymous 1975 composition that has been implemented in some maternity wards to instill a sense of calm and enhance the organic nature of childbirth.
+According to the notes accompanying the CD, Eno intended to release a longer version of Discreet Music for just that purpose.
+Some releases feature "New Space Music", a one hour long bonus track.